benfredwells/spectrum-next-fun/README.md

 ## Project contents

+### fullPalleteView (WIP)
+A Spectrum Next program that let's you scroll through the entire colour palette of the Spectrum Next - i.e. all 512 colours from the 9 bit palette.
+This is intended to be a Spectrum Next 'port' of https://9bit-colour.pages.dev/ and evolve along with it.

 ### loadPng
 This Spectrum Next program loads a PNG image onto the Spectrum Next using Layer2.
 To prepare the image, use src\tools\pngDump.py.